theupshift/chrdev/posts/2020-05-28-Notes-on-Code-BEAM-V-2020.md

 This will help to avoid making software developers also Network Engineers.

 If you don't have the correct abstractions in place, you are going to have problems evolving with time.

+If you don't have a tool that is abstracted away on layer 7, let it be.

+---

+# Building adaptive systems

+Talk 2 ~ 15:55 CEST

+---

 **WIP**